SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

                                       quickUserValSetIndex can be set to
                                       something invalid (like -1) to have a menu of the quick-validation sets displayed for
-                                      you to choose from
+                                      you to choose from one.

-one.
+saveAllHdrsWhenSavingMsgToBBSPC       For the sysop, whether to save all message
+                                      headers when saving a message to the BBS PC.
+This could be a boolean (true/false) or the string "ask" to prompt every time

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings